smartcontractkit/functions-hardhat-starter-kit/README.md

-  method (optional): String specifying the HTTP method to use which can be either 'GET', 'POST', 'PUT', 'DELETE', 'PATCH', 'HEAD', or 'OPTIONS' (defaults to 'GET'), headers (optional): Object with headers to use in the request, params (optional): Object with URL query parameters, data (optional): Object which represents the body sent with the request, timeout (optional): Number with the maximum request duration in ms (defaults to 5000 ms), responseType (optional): String specifying the expected response type which can be either 'json', 'arraybuffer', 'document', 'text' or 'stream' (defaults to 'json'), }
+  method (optional): String specifying the HTTP method to use which can be either 'GET', 'POST', 'PUT', 'DELETE', 'PATCH', 'HEAD', or 'OPTIONS' (defaults to 'GET'), headers (optional): Object with headers to use in the request, params (optional): Object with URL query parameters, data (optional): Object or other value which represents the body sent with the request, timeout (optional): Number with the maximum request duration in ms (defaults to 5000 ms), responseType (optional): String specifying the expected response type which can be either 'json', 'arraybuffer', 'document', 'text' or 'stream' (defaults to 'json'), }